-In the winter of 2014, he penned a collection of songs about heartbreak, love, and escaping the clutches of day-to-day society.
+In the winter of 2014, Mike Clark penned a collection of songs about heartbreak, love, and escaping the clutches of day-to-day society.
 The following spring, Clark decided to make that collection into a record.
 By good fortune Macon Terry, a bass player and former member of the band Paper Bird, happened to be in the neighborhood the day the studio was booked for recording.
 Though Terry arrived not knowing any of the songs, what they captured was the beginning of something great.
 Later they would add Robin Chestnut on drums, Rachel Sliker on violin, and Benjamin Gallagher on piano.
-Now preparing to release their third studio album "Any Kind of Weather" the band has hit their stride, traveling the midwest, south, and western United States as well as playing festivals all across Colorado, delivering their distinctive mixture of Country, Blues, Folk and Americana.
+With the release their third studio album "Any Kind of Weather" the band has hit their stride, traveling the mid-west, south, and western United States as well as playing festivals all across Colorado, delivering their distinctive mixture of Country, Blues, Folk and Americana.

 Mike Clark is a Calhan, CO native now residing on the banks of the Arkansas River in Pueblo, CO where he is dominating the music scene and has heralded many “Best Of” awards for his uncanny musical abilities.
 With The River Arkansas, Mike (a self-taught natural) composes, sings, plays guitar, banjo, and harmonica.
 In other musical endeavors, The haunted Wind Chimes and Sugar Sounds, Mike has been known to play mandolin, violin, and piano.
 Mike brings a strong sense of cohesiveness to the band when writing new tunes by creating parts that are well thought out for each member and their individual talents.